 Mercury and copper, which belong to the least reactivity series, are often found in the form of their sulphide ores.
 Cinnabar (HgS) is the ore of mercury.
 Copper glance (Cu2S) is the ore of copper.

-Extraction of mercury metal: Cinnabar (HgS) is first heated in air.
-This turns HgS [mercury sulphide or cinnabar] into HgO (mercury oxide); by liberation of sulphur dioxide.
+Extraction of Mercury: Cinnabar (HgS) is first heated in plenty of air, so that it can undergo roasting.
+This turns HgS [mercury sulphide or cinnabar] into HgO (mercury oxide), by liberation of sulphur dioxide.

 2HgS + 3O2 ⇨ 2HgO + 2SO2